kiwipower/react-offline-test/README.md

 ##### How do I submit my finished test?

-Let us know that you're done and we will clone it in GitHub.
+Let us (or your agent) know that you're done and we will take a look in GitHub.